WABG-TV

 WABG-TV (channel 6) is a television station licensed to Greenwood, Mississippi, United States, serving the Delta area as an affiliate of ABC and Fox.
-It is owned by Imagicomm Communications alongside two low-power stations: Grenada-licensed NBC affiliate WNBD-LD (channel 33) and Cleveland-licensed CBS affiliate WXVT-LD (channel 17).
+It is owned by Deltavision Media alongside two low-power stations: NBC affiliate WNBD-LD (channel 33) and CBS affiliate WXVT-LD (channel 17).
 The three stations share studios on Washington Avenue in Greenville; WABG-TV's transmitter is located northeast of Inverness, Mississippi.